Make a Summer Picnic Crate

 If you have five minutes, line the bottom of the crate with a red-white-and-blue tablecloth before packing your food.
 Good to go.

-If you have a little more time on your hands and want to do some holiday crafting: I’ve got you covered.
+If you have a little more time on your hands and want to do a little DIY: I’ve got you covered.

-Blue and white stripes give a plain crate a nautical feel that works for the Fourth of July, or any time.
+Blue and white stripes give a plain crate a nautical feel that works for both the Fourth of July or any time.

 Paint the outside of the crate white using a foam roller.